An Empirical Bayes Method for Chi-Squared Data: Tweedie's Formula for Chi-squared Data

-It is worth noting that the second term, $x-k+4$ , on the right hand side of (\ref{e2j}) matches the estimate (\ref{xhat1}), which to a certain extent explains why (\ref{xhat1}) is inaccurate.
-Comparing (\ref{xhat1}) with (\ref{e2j}), we notice that (\ref{xhat1}) lacks a bias correction term like the first term on the right hand side of (\ref{e2j}), which `borrows strength' from nearby observed values, and thus indicates the primitive nature of (\ref{xhat1}) as an estimate of the effect size $\lambda$.
+The second term, $x-k+4$, on the right hand side of (\ref{e2j}) matches (\ref{xhat1}), which to some extent explains why (\ref{xhat1}) is inaccurate.
+Comparing to (\ref{e2j}), (\ref{xhat1}) lacks a bias correction term like the first term on the right hand side of (\ref{e2j}), which `borrows strength' from nearby observed values, and thus exposes the primitive nature of (\ref{xhat1}) as an estimate of $\lambda$.